All Episodes

 I tell you, it's more than just these people are visually blind.

-They are intellectually so committed to the notion that the United States is guilty that whatever we do, whatever our leaders say, cements further in their warped minds this whole concept of our guilt.
+They are intellectually so committed to the notion that the United States is guilty, that whatever we do, whatever our leaders say, cements further in their warped minds this whole concept of our guilt.

-There have been claims, false claims that I make things up to fit my agenda, uh that I always get things wrong.
+There have been claims, false claims that I make things up to fit my agenda, that I always get things wrong.

-You know what the the drive-bys of the American left continually do, not just with me, but a number of people on the right, in order to discredit us, because they can't dispute, they cannot argue with our ideas, and so they attempt to try to discredit us as uh leaders, spokespeople, and what have you.
+You know what the drive-bys and the American left continually do, not just with me, but a number of people on the right, in order to discredit us because they can't dispute.

 But I am here today to officially proclaim that I, Rush Limbaugh, am the most correct and accurate media figure in America today.